kubernetes/kubernetes/examples/cockroachdb/README.md

 ## Accessing the database

-Along with our PetSet configuration, we expose a standard Kubernetes service that offers a load-balanced virtual IP for clients to access the database with.
+Along with our StatefulSet configuration, we expose a standard Kubernetes service that offers a load-balanced virtual IP for clients to access the database with.
 In our example, we've called this service `cockroachdb-public`.